13 Pilonidal Cyst Home Treatments

 • Practice proper personal hygiene.

-• Regularly cleanse your lower body with mild soap and water.
+• Cleanse your lower body regularly with mild soap and water.

-• Ensure it is kept clean and dry to prevent bacterial growth.
+• Ensure the affected area is kept clean and dry to prevent bacterial growth.

-• Shaving or waxing the area around the tailbone can help reduce the risk of hair entering and getting trapped in the pilonidal sinus
+• Shave or wax the area around the tailbone to potentially reduce the risk of hair entering and getting trapped in the pilonidal sinus

 • Avoid prolonged sitting or activities that cause excessive friction in the lower back region.